nicolas-van/docker-compose-wait/README.md

 pip install docker-compose-wait
 ```

-This utility requires Python >= 3.3.
+This utility requires Python 2.7 and Python >= 3.3.

 ## Usage